- Profit or Loss From Farming

 Pub.
 225 has more information and examples to help you complete your farm tax return.
 It also lists important dates that apply to farmers.

-For the latest information about developments related to Schedule F (Form 1040) and its instructions, such as legislation enacted after they were published, go to IRS.gov/ScheduleF.
+For the latest information about developments related to Schedule F (Form 1040 or 1040-SR) and its instructions, such as legislation enacted after they were published, go to IRS.gov/ScheduleF.

 Business interest expense limitation.